ralna/GALAHAD/doc/C/rst-dir/struct_bllsb_control_type.rst

 	bool generate_sif_file

-if .generate_sif_file is .true. if a SIF file describing the current problem is to be generated
+if .generate_sif_file is true, a SIF file describing the current problem is to be generated

 .. index:: pair: variable; generate_qplib_file
 .. _doxid-structbllsb__control__type_generate_qplib_file: